aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/node/replacechild/_index.md

 ---
 title: Node.ReplaceChild
 second_title: Aspose.SVG for .NET API Reference
-description: Node method.
+description: Node ReplaceChild method.
 Replaces the child node oldChild with newChild in the list of children and returns the oldChild node.
 If newChild is a DocumentFragment object oldChild is replaced by all of the DocumentFragment children which are inserted in the same order.
 If the newChild is already in the tree it is first removed
 type: docs
 weight: 280
 url: /net/aspose.svg.dom/node/replacechild/